andyblarblar/timebay/docs/design.md

   - It also puts [an emphasis](https://www.open-mesh.org/projects/batman-adv/wiki/Wiki) on being able to be bridged, so it should solve our 80211s woes there
     - In particular, it's actually interface agnostic, and can even run over bluetooth and ethernet!
   - This is done by just changing the docker entrypoint to a different script, so we don't need duplicate containers
+- In order to avoid latency in the system effecting lap times, detection messages will be timestamped globally when the detection occurs on device.
+This relies on all nodes having a synchronised clock.

 ## Client choices
 - Client can survive disconnects
+  - The current splits however will not, although this shouldn't be an issue since the client will be hardwired
 - System can run with 1-2^16 nodes
   - Really only matters that we support the single sensor node case
 - Sector notes: